crccheck/django-object-actions/README.md

 Various helpers are available as make commands.
 Type `make help` and view the `Makefile` to see what other things you can do.

-Some commands assume you are in the virtualenv.
-If you see "ModuleNotFoundError"s, try running `poetry shell` first.

 ## Similar Packages

 [Django Modal Actions](https://github.com/Mng-dev-ai/django-modal-actions) can